Looking for budget travel tips as a teacher? I’ve got you covered!

 I recommend thoroughly researching the area you are visiting for the best free activities.

-My favorite way to explore new cities is through enjoying the architecture.
+My favorite way to explore new cities is by enjoying the architecture.
 Walking around is free, so my favorite activity is free.
 Another example is that most of the museums in DC are free.

 Most of the state parks in Illinois are free!
 There are so many free things to do no matter where you go.